binipringle/crim-outline/index.md

 Different jurisdictions take different approaches when the defendant did not actually do the killing.

 1.	**Agency approach** – limits felony murder to homicides committed by the felon **or the felon's agent**; any killing by the felons is implicated to their co-felons.
-Prof K and Prof Mott robbing bank; if prof K kills someone prof Mott can also be criminally liable.
+Prof K and Prof M robbing bank; if prof K kills someone prof M can also be criminally liable.
 In Sosophone case, the lower court used the agency approach but the higher court overruled and used proximate cause approach.
 2.	**Proximate cause approach** allows liabiility for any death caused by the unlawful activity, even when it isn't caused by the felon.
 Defendant can be held liable for a killing if the defendant merely sets in action the events that cause the death. (p.
 356)

 <p style="margin-left:7%; margin-right:10%;"><b>State v.
 Sophophone (Kansas 2001)</b> (Sophophone and three other men broke into a residence.
 The resident was home and called the police.
 One officer arrested Sophophone.
 Another shot and killed Sysoumphone.
 Trial court convicted Sophophone of felony murder based on the officer’s killing of Sysoumphone.
 Supreme Court of Kansas reversed, and used agency approach instead of proximate cause approach.)</P>